 OpenVPN

-• Relatively new open-source protocol, considered as the “gold standard” due to its reliability.
+• Open-source protocol, considered as the “gold standard” due to its reliability.

 • Extremely popular with third-party services, no native support on any platform.